usds/erap-guidance/pages/best-practice-guides/index.md

 ---

 <p>
   The U.S. Treasury Department has made billions of dollars available to state, local and tribal government agencies to provide emergency rental assistance to help qualified renters cover their housing-related costs during the pandemic.
 As a result, localities across the United States have been working hard to stand up their Emergency Rental Assistance (ERA) programs in order to address the devastating impact of the COVID-19 pandemic on millions of American renters.
 Each ERA grantee has some flexibility to develop their rental assistance program to suit the needs of their local community, while complying with requirements outlined in their ERA financial assistance agreement, the ERA statute, and Treasury’s guidelines.
 </p>
 <p>
   Treasury has engaged with ERA grantees across the country to identify program strategies that promise to speed up program implementation, more efficiently  deliver program benefits, enhance program integrity, and improve tenant and landlord access to programs—particularly for vulnerable and harder to reach populations.
-As grantees across the country build program infrastructures designed to meet the specific needs of their local communities, many have reported that many early successes have relied on leveraging local resources, data-driven operational analyses, and incorporating continuous operational improvement strategies into their regular practices.
-Specific promising practices to reach residents most in need of ERA benefits and enhance program efficiency include:
+As grantees across the country build program infrastructures designed to meet the specific needs of their local communities, many have reported that early successes have relied on leveraging local resources, data-driven operational analyses, and incorporating continuous operational improvement strategies into their regular practices.
+Specific promising practices to reach residents most in need of ERA benefits and enhance program efficiency include <sup><a href="#fn1" id="ref1">1</a></sup>:
 </p>

 *	[Partnerships in Program Implementation](#partnerships-in-program-implementation)